A new life in Australia

 “I did placements in Atherton Hospital and Babinda Hospital.
 It was a great experience because they had time to show me stuff.
 I loved those rural and remote placements and the community.
 When my babies grow up, I want to work in a rural or remote Queensland community.”

-During her studies, she took advantage of the numerous student support services supplied by JCU.
+During her studies, Assumpta took advantage of the numerous student support services supplied by JCU.

-“JCU provides a lot of support to students from teaching, to study groups and counselling,” she said.
+“JCU provides a lot of support to students, from teaching to study groups and counselling,” she says.
 “The study groups and the staff are the best because they are there to help you, and they want people to succeed.”